VartikaBisht6197/SuREVizHeart/README.md

 </br>

-### SuRE Profile
+### SuRE Profiles

-This section looks into the functional profiles of patients analyzed in this study, complemented by insights from the AC16 ATAC-seq dataset and conservation scores across multiple species.
+This section explores the SuRE profiles obtained for patients analyzed in this study, complemented by insights from the AC16 ATAC-seq dataset and conservation scores across multiple species.
 Together, these datasets provide a comprehensive understanding of regulatory mechanisms and evolutionary conservation within the loci of interest.

-1.  **SuRE Profiles of Patients:**
+1.  **SuRE Profile of Patients:**
-    The analysis begins with SuRE profiles derived from congenital heart disease patients, as discussed in the cited referenced paper.
+    The analysis begins with SuRE Profiless derived from congenital heart disease patients.
 These profiles offer valuable insights into the functional behavior of genomic regions within individuals.

 2.  **AC16 ATAC-seq Data:**
-    Since SuRE libraries are introduced into the AC16 Human Cardiomyocyte Cell Line, we incorporate AC16 ATAC-seq data.
+    Since SuRE libraries were tested in the AC16 Human Cardiomyocyte Cell Line, we incorporate AC16 ATAC-seq data.
 This dataset highlights regions of open chromatin within the endogenous AC16 genome, providing context for chromatin accessibility and regulatory potential.

 3.  **PhasCon Score:**
     These scores represent conservation scores across 30 mammalian